A Guide About Malware: What is Malware and How Does It Work?

 Malware has been around for a while.
 In the past, there have been several malware attacks and prompted cybersecurity experts to reduce vulnerabilities and boost security.

-Let’s discuss each of these to get a better understanding of the context of how malware becomes such a threat.
+Some examples of hazardous malware are listed below to get a better understanding of the context of how malware becomes such a threat: